scheib/chromium-latest-linux/README.md

 ## Instalation:

   For the instalation you have to download this package and unzip it.
-After that you have to select the unziped folder, move it to ~/.Chromium and from a terminal, enter in that folder and execute this line of code in that folder:
+After that you have to select the unziped folder, move it to ~/.Chromium (changing te name of that folder to ".chromium" and put it in your home directory) and from a terminal, execute this line of code in that folder:
 ```
+cd ~/.chromium/
 sudo bash ./update.sh
 sudo bash ./run.sh
 ```